microsoft/magentic-ui/README.md

 - **File Upload Support**: Upload any file through the UI for analysis or modification
 - **MCP Agents**: Extend capabilities with your favorite MCP servers
-- **No more building Dockers**: We have uploaded our docker containers to GHCR so you no longer need to build any containers!
+- **Easier Installation**: We have uploaded our docker containers to GHCR so you no longer need to build any containers!
+Installation time now is much quicker.

 ## Alternative Usage Options